 Where you just have to stay: Capri by Fraser Frankfurt

 Hands up who’s been binge watching Derry Girls on Netflix?
 I love that show, and now the little city in Northern Ireland has become the spot to go for a real weekend break.
 It’s the kind of city where you’ll be walking around historic walls in the morning and visiting ancient Irish forts half an hour later, making it a wonderful experience for a history enthusiast like myself.
 Plus one of my best friends is from Northern Ireland, so it would be great to finally explore where she grew up in Ballymena which is just an hour and 7 mins (by car) from Derry, making Derry a great Northern Irish gem.
-While Derry Girls has made Dery increasubingly popular with fans eager to re-trace the steps of Saoirse-Monica, Nicola Coughlan, Jamie-Lee O’Donnel and Dylan Llewellyn, there is more to Derry than just being a popular TV show.
-From dipping into open air art, with breathtaking street art and murals creating a keyhole viw into a time known as ‘The Troubles’ to getting spooked at Halloween at ‘Derry Halloween’ a Gothic ball at the Glassworks, a spooky 19th century church.
+While Derry Girls has made Dery increasingly popular with fans eager to re-trace the steps of Saoirse-Monica, Nicola Coughlan, Jamie-Lee O’Donnel and Dylan Llewellyn, there is more to Derry than just being a popular TV show.
+From dipping into open air art, with breathtaking street art and murals creating a keyhole view into a time known as ‘The Troubles’, to getting spooked at ‘Derry Halloween’ a Gothic ball at Glassworks, there’s plenty to do and see on your short autumn break.
 If you would rather not dance with ghosts on your short autumn break, then why not go for a spooky stroll through the ‘Awakening of the Walls’ or take a tour through a haunted house for a ‘spooktacular Halloween’.

 For nature enthusiasts a visit to County Londonderry is a must, with stunning coastline, rugged mountains and glorious views that will take your breath away.
-Acting as a cosmopolitan gateway between two epic touring routes- the wild Atlantic Way and the Causeway Coastal route, it might be Ireland’ ony surviving walled city, but there is more to it than meets the eye.
+Acting as a cosmopolitan gateway between two epic touring routes (the wild Atlantic Way and the Causeway Coastal route), it might be Ireland’ ony surviving walled city, but there is more to it than meets the eye.
 A buzzing, modern city, Derry speaks for itself, where you can cross the stunning Peace Bridge and embark on a laid back adventure, a bridge which has won numerous awards since it opened in 2011.
 ‘Slow living’ is a focal part of Ireland’s rich tapestry of culture, nature and art and while it has the usual bars, and tourist hotspots for something a little more relaxing, why not take a short autumn break to Londonderry, and take the stunning Causeway Coastal route, where you can walk past the stunning Mussenden Temple, a neo-classical folly perched above a gorgeous beach?
 It’s little wonder therefore that this temple is a popular wedding spot, where you can enjoy panoramic views down to the sandy beach below.
 If golf is more your version of ‘slow living’ then why not take a trip to nearby Portstewart Golf Club, stunningly located in beautiful sand dunes, and boy will you be rewarded with glorious views.
 You are also close to Portstewart Strand, with crashing waves and golden sand that stretches on for miles.
 You might also fancy a swim, but remember it is a lot colder than Mediterranean beaches!
+So if your idea of a good time is coastal walks, history and plain ol’ fun then Derry is a great place to go on your short autumn break.

 If romantic ruins are what you are after then the rugged ruins of Dunluce Castle (Late Middle Ages and 17th Century) will make your jaw drop, a glorious clifftop location that packs drama, nature, sightseeing and photography all in one beautiful vista.
 Thought to have been the inspiration for ‘Cair Paravel’ in C.S Lewis’s Chronicles of Narnia (1950-1954) and the film location of the Game of Thrones Seat of House Greyjoy, the great castle of Pyke, Dunluce is more than just your ordinary castle.
 With the feel of a medieval epic, Dunluce isn’t the only historic gem that you should set your sights on; drop into the Neo-Gothic Guildhall, originally built in 1887 by The Honourable The Irish Society, a red sandstone building with Tudor overtones.
 Restored in 203, the new and improved Guildhall boasted an interactive tourist information point and a new dedicated exhibition exploring how the plantation has shaped their history.
 Having welcomed its one millionth visitor in July 2016 since its restoration in 2013, Guildhall is perfect for history and architecture lovers.